Click filter to remove

 Extent: 1 letter; 2 documents

-Description: Documents provides names of treaty signers of Delaware and Six Nations given in list from 1684-1783 of Pennsylvania land purchasers.
+Description: Documents provides names of treaty signers of Delaware and the Haudenosaunee given in list from 1684-1783 of Pennsylvania land purchasers.
 Memorial to Assembly about Treaty of 1736 and land dispute between Pennsylvania and Connecticut.
-King Hendrick denies sale of Iroquois lands.
+King Hendrick denies sale of Haudenosaunee lands.

 Collection: Documents relating to the Wyoming Controversy (Mss.974.8.D65)